RELEASE255/ML01_project/README.md

 Follow the complet guide to [Assembly](01_docs/assembly.pdf)

 ## ⚙️ Configuration
-Follow the complet guide to edit [Settings](01_docs/settings.pdf) & tranfer files
+Follow the complet guide to edit [Settings](01_docs/settings.pdf)

 ## 🕹️ Control
-Switch modes using the 2 physical buttons OR use the wireless web interface.
+Switch modes using the 2 physical buttons OR use the wireless web interface

 ## ⚠️ Disclaimer

-- This is a **DIY kit requiring soldering**.
+- This is a **DIY kit requiring soldering**
-- Assembly mistakes may damage components.
+- Assembly mistakes may damage components
-- No warranty is provided.
+- No warranty is provided
-- Use at your own risk.
+- Use at your own risk

 ---